yakobodata/customer_segmentation/README.md

     FOREIGN KEY (customer_id) REFERENCES Customer(customer_id)
 );
 ```
+## Have data populated into that database tables
+Inorder to populate the tables in the database am going to have to connect to the database and then populated the different table using a python library called faker
+1 - Connect to database

 ## Have a functional database running
-## Have data populated into that database tables

 # Tools
 -   Amazon Web Services(AWS)
+-   MySQL Workbench

+# Python Libraries
+-   Faker
+-   mysql-connector-python